Not ALL Syrups Are Equal – Some CAN Harm Your Health!

 These products are certainly cheaper, so I can see how that can be tempting.
 But after learning more about the ingredients in these maple impostors, I hope you will now think twice.

-Let’s discuss a few of the more popular brands:
+Let’s look and discuss a few of the more popular brands:

 Where is the maple syrup?!
-Did you notice that none of these contain anything, well, maple!
+Did you notice that neither contains anything remotely close to, well, maple!

 Okay, okay, technically they don’t say “maple syrup”, but nonetheless they obviously want you to believe that it is.